ml-in-barcelona/server-reason-react/README.md

 Re-implementation of parts of React, ReactDOM and entirely ReactDOMServer; plus a few related libraries in OCaml, to enable Server-side Rendering on reason-react applications.

+Explained more in detail in this blog post: [sancho.dev/blog/server-side-rendering-react-in-ocaml](https://sancho.dev/blog/server-side-rendering-react-in-ocaml).

 [Demo](https://github.com/ml-in-barcelona/fullstack-reason-react-demo)

 > **Warning**